 Members attend monthly meetings where 3 to 5 companies deliver investor pitches.
 These companies are selected from the 20 to 30 companies that are actively sourced by the AoA each month and subjected to a rigorous screening process that has been honed over 15 years.

-The AoA has celebrated more than 30 exits over the last 15 years with more than $1b in value creation, delivering an industry leading rate of return to our members.
+The AoA has celebrated more than 30 exits with more than $1b in value creation.
 Recent exits:

 - Clarisonic/Pacific BioScience Labs (acquired by L’Oreal)